 In managing the social, environmental and economic considerations there has to be recognition that there is an equivalence of considerations.
-In my view, too much emphasis is given to economic considerations in most, if not all infrastructure decisions.
-Clearly it is usually cheaper to provide roads rather than to provide attractive, efficient public transport.
+In the branch's view, too much emphasis is given to economic considerations in most, if not all infrastructure decisions.
+Clearly in the short-term it is usually cheaper to provide roads rather than to provide attractive, efficient public transport.
+Long-term views seem to be a rare event in the minds of either policy framers or most politicians.

 In looking at a whole range of developments across the coastal hinterland almost no thought is given to efficient public transport.
 We have a "rail spine" that runs for most of the coast, north from Nowra to the Queensland border.
 Absolutely no thought has been given to using it to pursue local transport needs.
-As a school student at Coffs Harbour I remember students from Boambee and Macksville used the rail line to attend high school at Coffs Harbour.
+As school students branch members recall using rail lines to attend local high schools.
+Members at Cessnock and Kurri Kurri went to Maitland.
+Students from Boambee and Macksville used the rail line to attend high school at Coffs Harbour.
 Why don't we have local trains running between towns like Coffs Harbour, Grafton?
 Macksville, Kempsey etc?
 Why not Gloucester to Taree?
+Why does City Rail only exist for limited numbers of people close to Sydney?

-State governments in a manner similar to lepers in the 19th Century have treated public rail transport.
+State governments have treated public rail transport in a manner similar to the lepers in the 19th Century.
 As the outlying limbs atrophy due to age and stiffen due to lack of investment they are simply "snapped off".
 Recent examples include the closure of the Lismore to Murwillumbah rail line and the mooted closure of the passenger rail line to Newcastle.
 In the case of Newcastle it seems a decision motivated by undue influence from developers anxious to build units without a rail line "spoiling" their views of the harbour.
+This does not sit well with the DIPNR plans of possibly 300,000 extra people moving into the Lower Hunter region.
+Indeed when considered in that light the decision seem outright "stupid"

 Outside the Sydney metropolitan area no new rail services have been built for perhaps 80 -90 years.
-Like the 19th Century leper all the lines have atrophied and died.
-Certainly in some areas like the south coast and certainly in the Lower Hunter many transport corridors used to transport coal still exist.
+Like the 19th Century leper alluded to in the previous paragraph all the lines have atrophied and died.
+Certainly in some areas like the south coast and certainly in the Lower Hunter many transport corridors once used to transport coal still exist.
 With thought and proper planning and finance many of these lines could be re-used to provide a safe and efficient local train services.
 Certainly there is a need to provide the Central Coast with new lines which loop eastwards towards the coast to pick up many of the growth areas and link them with Gosford and Sydney to the south and Newcastle and Lower Hunter to the north.
 The ill-informed views of the NSW Premier Bob Carr towards an inland rail line are mystifying.
 Such a line would mean that freight trains travelling between Melbourne and Brisbane could use this route, freeing to a large extent, the coastal route for use as a passenger rail corridor.

-In conclusion I look forward to the committee having the nerve to challenge the "economic slavishness" and lack of lateral thinking of cabinet members.
+In conclusion branch members look forward to the committee having the nerve to challenge the "economic slavishness" and lack of lateral thinking of cabinet members.
 The process of downgrading social infrastructure has been a national past-time by governments for the past 30-40 years leading to the demise of thoughtful, useful, socially and environmentally responsible planning in almost all housing developments along the whole of the coast.
 This lack of planning must be halted, and proper public transport infrastructure planned and implemented.